Scatter Radiation; Protecting Both our Staff and Patients

 When you arrive at Insight Medical Imaging, you are greeted and checked in by one of our receptionists.
 Since X-ray imaging is provided as a walk-in service, you may need to wait for a few other patients before it is your turn.
 You may also need to change into a gown.
 Once it’s your turn, a technologist will greet you and invite you to go in for your scan.

-Seeing as how you have just injured your leg, you are stressed and in pain, and you ask if your husband can accompany you into the room for your imaging exam.
-The technologist informs you that your husband is not allowed into the actual X-ray room, leaving you frustrated and confused.
+Seeing as how you have just injured your leg, you are stressed and in pain, and you ask if your partner can accompany you into the room for your imaging exam.
+The technologist informs you that your partner is not allowed into the actual X-ray room, leaving you frustrated and confused.
 However, this policy is in place for a specific safety reason: preventing unnecessary exposure to scatter radiation.

 What is Scatter Radiation?

 As defined by the National Cancer Institute, scatter radiation is secondary radiation that spreads in different directions from a beam when that beam interacts with any substance, such as body tissue, a wall, or a table.
 Common forms of diagnostic imaging that produce scatter radiation at Insight Medical Imaging include CT imaging, fluoroscopy, X-ray, mammography, bone mineral densitometry, and body composition analysis.

 Note that the strength of scatter radiation is much lower than the primary radiation beam.
 Fear of radiation exposure should not keep you from necessary diagnostic imaging exams, but that is why the benefits outweigh the risks only for the patient who needs the exam.

 What Does it Mean for Me as a Patient?